nodeeeeee/Mx_Clion/Points worth noticing when coding compiler.md

     ```

     A better practice is to move the definition to `a.cpp` and `b.cpp`, only do declaration in `a.h` and `b.h`.
 And use forward declaration `Class B;`

+11. ```cpp
+    virtual void visit(RootNode *node) = 0;
+    // With '= 0': method pure virtual, containing class abstract and unable to instantiate, derived classes must override it
+    // Without '= 0': method not pure virtual, containing class can instantiate if there is no other pure virtual methods, derived classes need not override it.
+    ```

+    When we want to use dynamic type casting, we must make the base class virtual, and must declare a virtual destructor `virtual ~Base() = default;`

+12. Things to be aware of when using `T &` as return type:
+    This is returning a reference of the original value, which means we must guarantee that the object is still alive when we use its value outside the method.
+    If we don't want the object be modified outside the method, we can return `const T&`.
+    We must avoid returning a local variable inside the method or a prvalue.

+13. `if`,`while`,`for` has two types of writing, either adding curly bracket or not.
+    So I manually added the brackets when there is not, making it a block.
+So I can easily judge which is a new scope by looking at the blocks.

+14. ```cpp
+    Scope current_scope = new GlobalScope();
+    ```

+    This is wrong for C++, because `new GlobalScope()` yields a GlobalScope* pointer.

+15. To support built-in methods, I will hard-code `string` as a class.

+16. It seems quite important to design your code structure before you start coding.
+This includes drawing a diagram for the main methods and classes, assigning jobs to each file, and plot `.h` file.